RWTH-EBC/uesgraphs/docs/source/index.rst

    :alt: License: MIT
 .. badges-end

-**UESgraphs** is an open-source Python framework designed for the automated generation, simulation, and analysis of complex urban energy systems, with a focus on district heating and cooling networks.
+**UESgraphs** (Urban Energy Systems graphs) is an open-source Python framework designed for the automated generation, simulation, and analysis of complex urban energy systems, with a focus on district heating and cooling networks.
 Built on a graph-based data structure, UESgraphs simplifies the challenging task of modeling interconnected energy infrastructure, enabling researchers and practitioners to rapidly create robust, dynamic simulation models ready for advanced analysis.
 The tool seamlessly integrates diverse data sources, including spatial (OpenStreetMap) and tabular datasets, to build high-fidelity system graphs representing buildings, energy networks, and supply stations.
 Automated workflows encompass hydronic sizing, network topology optimization, and model export to simulation environments like Modelica/Dymola.

 Beyond model creation, **UESgraphs** offers comprehensive post-simulation analytics and intuitive visualization capabilities, empowering users to extract actionable insights through color-coded network plots, KPIs, and interactive exploration of complex energy systems.